 2) The consumer NFs including 5GC NFs and /or AF, may request the energy consumption information exposure with reporting request e.g. Periodic reporting or Threshold based reporting.

-3) The information for the calculation of the Energy Consumption information is obtained from the following sources:
+3) The new functionality supportingthe calculation of the Energy Consumption information includes the following aspects:

-a) OAM: provides the energy consumption information at the gNB(s) and UPF(s) serving the UE, or Network Slice serving the UE;
+a) OAM provides the Node-level energy consumption information at the gNB(s) and UPF(s) serving the UE to the new functionality.

-b) OAM: provides the overall data volume for the gNB;
+b) OAM: provides the overall data volume of the gNB to the new functionality;

-Editor note: It is FFS whether OAM can provide cell level energy consumption information at the gNB(s).
+c) The Node-level information of a) and b) received from OAM, could be used by the new functionality for all the UEs serving by the NF Node.

+NOTE: There is coordination between SA2 and SA5 to help OAM provides Node level EC information in normative phase.

-c) UPF: provides the overall data volume of the UPF;
+d) UPF: provides the overall data volume of the UPF;

-d) UPF: provides the data volume for the QoS flow or the SDF.
+e) UPF: provides the data volume for the QoS flow or the SDF.

+f) When the gNB and/or the (I-)UPF(s) which serving the UE are changed, the serving gNB ID and UPF ID will be sent to the new functionality through AMF/SMF.NOTE: It is assumed that the measurement time period T is aligned over the UPF/NG-RAN nodes for which information is collected, i.e. the start/stop of the time periods is time-synchronized.

 4) The new functionality determines the E2E energy consumption based on energy consumption per the granularities above at serving NF (i.e. NG-RAN and UPF).